aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ### 7. Check Hub Cluster Configuration

-The Hub Argo CD Dashboard should have the spoke-staging cluster in it's cluster list.
+The Hub Argo CD Dashboard should now include the spoke-staging cluster in its cluster list.

 Connect again to the Hub Cluster Argo CD UI: